aatxe/oxide/notes/rustfest-proposal.md

 2. Parametricity and Rust
     1. Featherweight Rust
         - Compile Rust to a bit more explicit form (to make our semantics compositional)
-        - Ownership codified using fractional permissions
+        - Ownership and borrowing codified using fractional permissions
     2. Expressive Power and Contextual Equivalence
         - We define language expressivity relative to a notion of contextual equivalence, i.e. by understanding sets of observable behaviors